wangziqi2013/wangziqi2013.github.io/_posts/2023-02-11-redis-notes.markdown

 if the `\n` is not found.
 In other words, inline requests cannot be received over multiple `read()` attempts and is therefore not recommended for usages beyond manual testing.

+If the `\n` is found, then the function first creates a new SDS string object `aux` that only contains the content of the inline request from the receiving buffer, and then calls `sdssplitargs()` to split `aux` into an local `argv` vector containing substrings separated by space characters.
+The function then initializes `c->argc` and `c->argv` with newly created `robj` objects wrapping the substrings in the local `argv` vector.

 ### Command Processing